Open city: Post-World War II Japan

 In 1977, a far-left group in Japan—called the "National Open City Declaration Movement Network"—began organizing activists to make cities preemptively declare themselves "defenseless" under the Geneva Convention, so that in the event of war, they would be legally forced to welcome any invasion.
 This was rejected by nearly all of Japan's political parties and the ruling government as inherently absurd, since Japan was not in a war, and in the event of war such a decision would have to be approved by the national government.
 However, the Social Democratic Party—which was the junior party of the ruling coalition from 1994 to 1996—supported it.

 Nevertheless, four wards of Tokyo and Kagoshima City, Japan's southernmost port, among many other cities considered legislation to be declared "open cities".

+Afghanistan

+Segundo Eclar Romero of the Philippine Daily Inquirer argues that Kabul, the capital of Afghanistan, was declared a de facto open city by President Ashraf Ghani when he fled the country amidst the collapse of the Islamic Republic during the 2021 Taliban offensive, allowing it to fall unopposed and ending the war.
+While acknowledging the lack of bloodshed, he argues the move hastened the downfall of the republic and stymied the materialization of an impactful anti-Taliban resistance movement.